About us

 ✓ Local learning and cultural education have a high priority.

+How do we implement our principles sustainably?
 Here are some examples of daily routines and special offers at our school:

 ✓ the Monday morning circle, the class council, social projects in every class